Recipe for Arugula and Sweet Potato Salad

-Place the arugula, onions, and sweet potatoes in a boal and dress with olive oil, vinegar, and salt to taste.
+5. Place the arugula, onions, and sweet potatoes in a bowl and dress with olive oil, vinegar, and salt to taste.
 Add the crumbled goat cheese or feta and serve.

 Interested in cooking with Chef Diane on the island of Ikaria?
-We offer an amazing 6-night itinerary and have spots left for May, June, July, and August.
-Prices start at $3250 per person.
+We offer an amazing 6-night itinerary.
 Give us a call for more details or to book!